 Harveen Khera – CEO, Founder and Executive Chef

-Harveen is the founder HK NOLA.
-A 30 year service industry pioneer specializing in the creation and growth of innovative food service businesses, she's created a community through food by partnering with farmers, universities, students and neighbors.
-Most recently, Harveen developed the first successful, profitable, farm to table, food and beverage model adopted by Tulane University.
+Harveen is the founder of Hippie Kitchen.
+A 30-year service industry pioneer specializing in the creation and growth of innovative food service businesses, she's created a community through food by partnering with farmers, universities, students, and neighbors.
+Most recently, Harveen developed the first successful, profitable farm to table, food and beverage model, which was adopted by Tulane University.
 Harveen developed her craft working within the incredible, dedicated, professional service industry of the Bay Area.
 Chefs Jeremiah Towers, Joey Altman, Sam Moganum, Yasu Ueno, Craig Stoll, Nancy Oakes and many more have been her mentors.
 She found a small, rundown space overlooking Union Square and transformed it into a hit bar!
 The Tunnel Top became a magnet for the service industry, as well as locals and tourists.
-Next came internationally recognized Tallula, a much loved restaurant in the Castro, launching the small plate phenomenon featuring contemporary Asian food.
+Next came internationally recognized Tallula, a much-loved restaurant in the Castro, launching the small plate phenomenon featuring contemporary Asian food.
 Harveen was recruited to manage the successful openings of Brunos, Backflip and John Lee Hooker’s Boom Boom Room and restaurants Delfina, Foreign Cinema, Salt House.